 Sep 9, 2021 JavaScript

-How to validate a gregorian date in JavaScript
+How to check if a string is upper case in JavaScript

 Let's define this short function: